 Polycrystalline solar panels

 These are the blue panels.
 They are slightly cheaper than the monocrystalline ones.
 But they have generally the same efficiency as the crystalline ones.
-You can also choose red, purple or bronze but the efficiency is not as high as the blue ones.
+You can also choose red, purple or bronze, however the efficiency is not as high as the blue ones.

 Thin fill panels